t-pearse/t-pearse.github.io/_posts/2018-12-02-financing-smes-with-data.markdown

 ---
 layout: post
 title:  "Financing SMEs with Data"
-date:   2018-12-02 09:00:20 +1300
+date:   2018-12-12 09:00:20 +1300
 categories: tech
 ---

-Ever since the global financial crisis, retail banks have shied from providing loans to small business loans providing an opportunity for new startups to service this demand.
+Ever since the global financial crisis, retail banks have shied from providing loans to small business.
+This has provided an opportunity for new startups to service this demand.

 Access to recent, accurate and comparable data is key to making profitable credit decisions.